mozilla/data-docs/src/cookbooks/main_ping_exponential_histograms.md

 ## Setting the stage: tab spinners duration

-For the purposes of this tutorial, let's look at a typical performance-oriented histogram: [`FX_TAB_SWITCH_SPINNER_VISIBLE_MS`](https://probes.telemetry.mozilla.org/?view=detail&probeId=histogram%2FFX_TAB_SWITCH_SPINNER_VISIBLE_MS) which we use to count the number of times a tab spinner appears after a switch tab operation in Firefox.
+For the purposes of this tutorial, let's look at a typical performance-oriented histogram: [`FX_TAB_SWITCH_SPINNER_VISIBLE_MS`](https://probes.telemetry.mozilla.org/?view=detail&probeId=histogram%2FFX_TAB_SWITCH_SPINNER_VISIBLE_MS) which we use to count the number of times a tab spinner appears after a switch tab operation in Firefox, along with the duration of its appearance in milliseconds (ms).
 This is an unwanted operation (especially if it's long), as it makes the browser appear unresponsive and [confuses / disturbs users](https://support.mozilla.org/en-US/questions/1198062).

 `FX_TAB_SWITCH_SPINNER_VISIBLE_MS` is what's called an [exponential histogram](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/collection/histograms.html#exponential): it represents an exponentially increasing distribution of values in each of its "buckets".
 It's probably easier to visualize this using the histogram viewer than describe:

 ![](https://i.imgur.com/3MHESUa.png)
 [link](https://telemetry.mozilla.org/histogram-simulator/#low=1&high=1000&n_buckets=20&kind=exponential&generate=normal)

 This visualization above shows how a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) would map into the buckets: you'll see that it biases towards the end: the point of the exponential histogram is to be sensitive to lower values (which one would assume would be more frequent, so long as the tab spinner doesn't come up too frequently!).
-Each "tick" represents the range of a bucket: so we have a bucket representing values between 1 and 2, 2 and 3, and so on.
+Each "tick" represents the range of a bucket (in milliseconds): so we have a bucket representing values between `1ms` and `2ms`, `2ms` and `3ms`, and so on.
 You'll note that this distribution caps out at 1000: for values higher than this, a separate histogram ([`FX_TAB_SWITCH_SPINNER_VISIBLE_LONG_MS`](https://probes.telemetry.mozilla.org/?view=detail&probeId=histogram%2FFX_TAB_SWITCH_SPINNER_VISIBLE_LONG_MS)) was created.

 ## Getting client-level data